 The Audit Committee considers detailed reports together with recommendations for the improvement of the School's systems of internal control and management's responses and implementation plans.
-It also receives and considers reports from the Conservatoire and the Higher Education Funding Council for England as they affect the School's business and monitors adherence to the regulatory requirements.
-The committee oversees the School's risk management process on behalf of the Board of Governors.
+It also receives and considers reports from the Conservatoire and the Office for Students as they affect the School's business and monitors adherence to the regulatory requirements.
+The Committee oversees the School's risk management process on behalf of the Board of Governors.
 Whilst senior executives attend meetings of the Audit Committee as necessary, they are not members of the committee.

-The Audit Committee met three times during the year and met with the School's external and internal auditor in attendance.
+The Audit Committee met three times during 2018/19 and met with the School's external and internal auditor in attendance.